JorgenDIF/PP5-RestInEase-API/README.md

 - Comments
 - Posts

-I followed the walthrough from Code Institute to create the models but I customized 3 of them to suit my project.
+I followed the walthrough from Code Institute to create the models but I customized 2 of them to suit my project.
 The models are as follows:

-- Profile : I added a field called mood to the profile model to allow users to add their mood to their profile.
 - Posts : I added a field called mood to the posts model to allow users to add their mood to their posts.
 I also added a field called category to the posts model to allow users to categorize their posts.
+Initially, I had planned to create category as a separate general model to make it more dynamic and reusable across different parts of the application.
+However, due to time constraints, I had to add it directly as a field in the posts model.
+This is something I plan to refactor in the future to implement a more scalable solution by having a dedicated model for categories.
+This enhancement is included in my future features roadmap.
-- Comments : I added a field called mood to the comments model to allow users to add their mood to their comments.
+- Comments : I added a field called feeling to the comments model to allow users to add their mood to their comments.

 ## <a id="testing">Testing</a>